The Department of Police and Campus Safety

 The Parking Services Department receives its authority to enforce the Traffic & parking Regulations from the California Penal Code, the California Vehicle Code, & provisions established by the California State Legislature.
 Ignoring a citation will result in immediate legal action in the form of substantial additional penalties and a hold being placed on the vehicle registration with the Department of Motor Vehicles.

-To pay or inquire on your citation:
+To pay your citation:

 Mt.
 San Antonio College